opds-community/libopds2-go/README.md

 ## Using the app

+In addition to libraries, this project can be compiled into a binary that converts OPDS 1.x into OPDS 2.0.

-The converter simply take an OPDS 1.X feed url for argument and print an OPDS 2.0 json feed.
+The converter simply takes an OPDS 1.X URI as an argument and prints an OPDS 2.0 feed.

 Example : ./libopds2-go http://www.feedbooks.com/store/recent.atom